-If you separate voluntarily, you and your family are not eligible to use military treatment facilities or Tricare.
-However, you may purchase extended transitional health care coverage (CHCBP) for up to 18 months of coverage.
+If you separate from the military voluntarily, you and your family are not eligible to use military treatment facilities or Tricare.
+However, you may purchase extended transitional health care coverage through the Continued Health Care Benefit Program (CHCBP) for up to 18 months of coverage.
 You have 60 days after leaving the military to enroll in CHCBP.
 Your coverage will start the day after you are discharged from active duty.

 How Does CHCBP Work?

-Following the loss of eligibility to military medical benefits, you or a family member may apply for temporary, transitional medical coverage under the Continued Health Care Benefit Program (CHCBP).
-CHCBP is a premium-based health care program which provides medical coverage to a select group of former military beneficiaries.
-CHCBP is similar to, but not part of, TRICARE.
+CHCBP is a premium-based health care program that provides medical coverage to a select group of former military beneficiaries.
+CHCBP is similar to, but not part of, Tricare.
 The CHCBP program extends health care coverage to the following individuals when they lose military benefits:

 - The service member (who can also enroll his or her family members)